PREVIEW OF THE BOOK:

 In the early 1990s, our long accepted (cc 1926) understanding of how a nerve encodes and conveys information was unexpectedly overturned by experiments on fast flying bats and insects.
 Around 1995, we began to realize we no longer knew what neurons actually do.

-In the twenty one years since, many competing and overlaid hypotheses have been advanced, suggesting various alternate neural encoding schemes.
+In the twenty two years since, many competing and overlaid hypotheses have been advanced, suggesting various alternate neural encoding schemes.
 But the question of how a nerve communicates remains unanswered.
 It is a huge, gaping hole, at the most basic level, in our understanding of how the nervous system works.

 It is possible we are thinking about the nerve impulse in the wrong way.
 We have known since the 1850s that a nerve impulse’s voltage, or height, is fixed and locked.
 This makes the impulse appear to be an all-or-none, yes-or-no, zero-or-one type of spike.
 This is ideal for a digital computer but the brain feeds on graded analog signals like the brightness of a light, the loudness of a sound, the hotness of a pot on the stove.
 How could a digital, all-or-none, zero-or-one spike convey graded analog information?